Re4son/spritzer/README.txt

 *                                        - Done
 *
 *    Note      : The encryption function checks for NULL characters and
-*                spits out a warning when found - don't worry about it.
+*                spits out a warning when found.
+NULL characters stuff up
+*                strlen so you better change the password or hard code the
+*                lenght in main().
 *
 ****************************************************************************/